mvolkmann/blog/src/swift/Localization.md

 ## String Catalogs

-String catalogs were added in iOS 17.
+Support for string catalogs was added in iOS 17.
-They supercede "Strings" and "StringsDict" files.
+These supercede "Strings" and "StringsDict" files.
+They are JSON files that have a specialized Xcode editor.

 To create a string catalog: